takram-design-engineering/three-geospatial/packages/atmosphere/WEBGPU.md

 sunNode.angularRadius = uniform(0.004675) // ≈ 16 arcminutes
 ```

-The angular radius of the sun, in radians.
+The angular radius of the sun in radians.

 #### sunNode.intensity